19 exciting places to party during Cheltenham Race Week

 The Suffolk Arms' traditional food menu is served until 8.30pm, with dishes including lamb shank, fish and chips, burgers and the signature Suffolk Arms pie — which is even has a vegan version.
 The bar is open until 11pm, with a great choice of beers, wines and even a small selection of cocktails.

-If you can’t make it to the racecourse, you can catch all the action at The Bayshill Inn, with the races showing live throughout the day.
+If you can’t make it to the racecourse, you can catch all the action at The Bayshill, with the races showing live throughout the day.

-The pub has recently changed ownership and has a brand new menu, serving dishes such as spaghetti and meatballs, bangers and mash, as well as their signature six-time-battered fish and chips.
-Sitting on a corner at St George’s Place, this traditional pub is also hosting live music throughout the night during Race Week, creating a buzzing atmosphere.
+Serving up traditional pub fare such as spaghetti and meatballs, bangers and mash, as well as their signature six-time-battered fish and chips, the Bayshill sits on a corner at St George’s Place and also hosts live music throughout the night during Race Week.

 KIBOU